 Why go?
 For the best avocado toast ever!

 45 Aldwych, London WC2B 4DW, www.lundenwic.com

-A modern European restaurant with a grand art deco design.
-The Wolseley is not just your bog standard breakfast, it’s an entire experience.
-Tea is served in a silver teapot, service is classic in style and just because it’s a bit fancy doesn’t mean portions are small.
-Breakfast for a special occasion.
+The Wolseley are a modern European restaurant in central London.
+Inside has a grand art deco design and a feeling of extravagance about it.
+The Wolseley is not just your bog-standard breakfast, it’s an entire experience.
+Tea is served in silver teapots and the waiters wear classic black and white uniforms which transports back to the 1920s.
+Just because it’s a bit fancy doesn’t mean portions are small.
+Just look at those pancakes!
+A perfect place for a breakfast for a special occasion.

 Why go?
 To treat yourself.